Interpretation of Qualitative and Quantitative Urine Opiate Tests for Pain Management Patients

 Pain is one of the most common reasons people seek medical care.
 Current published clinical practice guidelines support the use of opioids in certain patients to manage moderate to severe pain.
 However, these medications pose a high risk of abuse and misuse, so monitoring for compliance or lack of, is commonplace.
 Various laboratory tests provide objective measures to effectively manage pain patients, assess adherence, and detect diversion.
 Appropriate test utilization and interpretation of laboratory results can be confusing.
 Dr. Jannetto discusses the use of qualitative urine screening assays and quantitative confirmatory testing to determine compliance in pain management patients.

-- Paul J. Jannetto, PhD, DABCC, FACB
+Presenter: Paul J. Jannetto, PhD, DABCC, FACB

 - Co-Director, Toxicology and Drug Monitoring Laboratory, Mayo Clinic, Rochester, Minnesota

 Questions and Feedback

 TranscriptDownload the PDF

 Welcome to Mayo Medical Laboratories Hot Topics.
 These presentations provide short discussion of current topics and may be helpful to you in your practice.
 Our speaker for this program is Dr. Paul J Jannetto, Co- Director of the Toxicology and Drug Monitoring Laboratory at Mayo Clinic, Rochester, Minnesota.
 Dr. Jannetto discusses the interpretation of qualitative and quantitative urine opiate tests for pain management patients.
 Thank you, Dr. Jannetto, for presenting with us today.
 Thank you for that introduction.
 I have nothing to disclose.